google/comprehensive-rust/src/why-rust/runtime.md

 No undefined behavior at runtime:

 * Array access is bounds checked.
-* Integer overflow is defined.
+* Integer overflow is defined (panic or wrap-around).

 <details>